nintra/hoodie-plugin-imagine/README.md

 ## features
 - resizes images client-side to reduce traffic and server processing time
-- uploads images when a connection to the server is established: offline first
 - create image groups and types to manage images
 - automated cropping & resizing
 - jpg & png images supported